Genericson/sbt/README.md

   - vec.hpp includes the 'vec' class template prototype, aliases, and specializaions
   - vec.inl is the implementation of the 'vec' class template.
 The template is over two files only for readabilty.
-Do not build or link the *.inl
+Do not build or link the *.inl directly

 Other Files
 ------------
-### VecTest.cpp
-  - Interactively tests vec methods for basic types (see vec aliases in nested namespaces in vec.hpp)

 ### Doxyfile
   - Configuration for Doxygen